Code-Institute-Submissions/MS2-FilmAnseo/README.md

 ![Email sent from contact form](/images/readme/emailjs-result.png)

+### Audio Clip for Irish Pronunciation
+Toursits are one of the target audiences of the site.
+They (as well as many Irish people) will not be familiar with the meaning or pronunciation of the word 'anseo'.
+If the meaning is not already clear from the various site elements and the How to Use the Map instructions, a translation of *anseo* and an audio clip with its pronunciation is included in the About section of the page.

+### Sub-Features
 #### Hero Image
 The site features a hero image of the Irish coastal landscape that reflects several of the site's underlying design decisions -
 * It is not tied to any specific place/time and